AISC Biocontrol Release Program for Invasive Plants

 The program is entirely funded by participants and is operated by AISC as a service for invasive plant managers and landowners to purchase biocontrol agents along with expert consulting on their use.

-The program currently offers biocontrol agents for the following invasive plants:
+The program currently offers biocontrol agents for the following invasive plants for 2022:

 - Leafy spurge (Euphorbia esula)

 A biocontrol agent release costs $900.00 + GST.
-Included in the cost is a pre-release site visit where AISC staff help select a release location for the agents as well as a site visit in the year following the release to monitor for the establishment of the biocontrol agents.
+Included in the cost is a pre-release consultation where AISC staff provide advice on release site selection as well as optional training on how to monitor for biocontrol agent establishment.

 If you are interested in learning more or ordering biocontrol agents for any of the listed invasive plants please contact: